Peanut Butter and Jelly Sandwich

-The iconic peanut butter and jelly sandwich is one of America’s staple snacks and of course as Google will show you there are a million different ways to make one.
+The iconic peanut butter and jelly sandwich is one of America’s staple snacks and, of course, as Google will show you, there are a million different ways to make one.
+This post describes the peanut butter and jelly mix filling and how it still remains a classic.

 But really guys, let’s face it – a sandwich is a sandwich, and there is no ‘only way’ or ‘best way’ to make a peanut butter and jelly sandwich.

 It is not rocket science.
-However, having said that, I do think it is one of the best sandwich inventions around.
+However, having said that, I do think it has to be one of the best sandwich inventions around.

-I am adding this post here really just to help the Brits along (who have never tried a PB&J sandwich), as many do not know what it is.
+I am adding this post here really just to help the Brits along (who may never have tried a PB&J sandwich), as many may not know exactly what it is.

 Peanut Butter and Jelly Mix

-The mix of peanut butter and jelly (or jam as we call it) has always been a success.
+Peanut butter and jelly mixed together (or jam as we call ‘jelly’ in the UK) has always been a success.
 Here you will find some history about the origins of this particular sandwich.

 One of the great things about this sandwich is that it stays good as long as the bread is still fresh.